 For most individuals with a gluten intolerance going gluten-free alone is not enough.
-Clinically, I see many of these individuals do better going gluten-free but they continue to have digestive and neurological struggles until they remove grains, legumes, most dairy (fermented raw dairy from A2 beta casein producing cows is usually tolerable) and nuts.
+Clinically, I see many of these individuals do better going gluten-free but they continue to have digestive and neurological struggles until they remove grains, legumes, most dairy (grass-fed butter or ghee is often acceptable) and nuts.
 This removes lectins which can be very inflammatory for individuals with compromised digestive systems and immune imbalances.

 Often these individuals have severely compromised digestive systems from years of inflammatory assault on the villi of the small intestine.
 Many of these individuals will need to do an advanced leaky gut cleanse to get over the hump.